Rules and Regulations

 The County MOU was signed by eight of the County’s oil and gas operators.
 Under the administrative process for those operators who signed the MOU, an application for an oil and gas well site could be approved administratively without public hearings.
 This enabled a quicker review time in exchange for the stricter approval conditions found in the MOU.
 These MOU conditions included baseline water sampling, secondary containment inspections, access road standards, a requirement for emergency response plans and application noticing requirements.
 Other than the provisions in the MOU, operators continued to operate under the Colorado Oil and Gas Conservation Commissions’ rules.

-Public workshops were held to obtain board public input on the topics under consideration.
+Public workshops were held to obtain public input on the topics under consideration.
 Additionally, two online surveys enabled staff to gather further input.
 Regulations drafted were followed by a public review/comment period prior to redrafting the rules.
-Staff has recently released revised draft rules for another round of public review/comment.
-Starting in mid-July, staff will address comments from this stakeholder review.
-Then in August, stakeholders will have an opportunity to speak at the Planning Commission hearing at 6:30 p.m.
-Aug.
-17 and another opportunity at the Board of County Commission hearing on Sept.
-18 at 9:30 a.m.
+Revised draft rules were available for public review/comment in the Fall of 2021.
+The Planning Commission recommended approval of the draft regulations on Oct.
+5, 2021, and the Board of County Commissioners adopted the new regulations on Nov.
+9, 2021.

 Pipeline construction and operation is federally regulated in Arapahoe County to ensure safety.
 Arapahoe County has the authority to permit land use pipeline applications.